 The percentage risk band in which people are placed is based on all patients (including children) registered with a Manchester GP on 30th June 2019.

-Based on the Combined Predictive Model algorithm, people in the neighbourhood have a lower risk of emergency admission compared to the overall registered population, with 67.8% in the "Bottom 60%" risk band and 3.4% in the "Top 5%" band.
+Based on the Combined Predictive Model algorithm, people in the neighbourhood have a similar risk of emergency admission compared to the overall registered population.